jordan-thirkle/todo-list-app/README.md

 ## Acknowledgements

-This app was built as a learning project based on the guidance provided by OpenAI's ChatGPT.
+This app was built as a learning project.

 ## License